 The CLOVER-2 Phase 1 pediatric study is being conducted internationally at seven leading pediatric cancer centers.
-The study is an open-label, sequential-group, doseescalation study to evaluate the safety and tolerability of CLR 131 in children and adolescents with relapsed or refractory cancers, including malignant brain tumors, neuroblastoma, sarcomas, and lymphomas (including Hodgkin's lymphoma).
-The FDA previously accepted our IND application for a Phase 1 open-label, dose escalating study to evaluate the safety and tolerability of a single intravenous administration of CLR 131 in up to 30 children and adolescents with cancers including neuroblastoma, sarcomas, lymphomas (including Hodgkin's lymphoma) and malignant brain tumors.
+The study is an open-label, sequentialgroup, dose-escalation study to evaluate the safety and tolerability of iopofosine in children and adolescents with relapsed or refractory cancers, including malignant brain tumors, neuroblastoma, sarcomas, and lymphomas (including Hodgkin's lymphoma).
+The FDA previously accepted our IND application for a Phase 1 open-label, dose escalating study to evaluate the safety and tolerability of a single intravenous administration of iopofosine in up to 30 children and adolescents with cancers including neuroblastoma, sarcomas, lymphomas (including Hodgkin's lymphoma) and malignant brain tumors.
 This study was initiated during the first quarter of 2019.
 These cancer types were selected for clinical, regulatory and commercial rationales, including the radiosensitive nature and continued unmet medical need in the r/r setting, and the rare disease determinations made by the FDA based upon the current definition within the Orphan Drug Act.

-In December 2014, the FDA granted ODD for CLR 131 for the treatment of MM.
-In 2018, the FDA granted ODD and RPDD for CLR 131 for the treatment of neuroblastoma, rhabdomyosarcoma, Ewing's sarcoma and osteosarcoma.
-In May 2019, the FDA granted Fast Track designation for CLR 131 for the treatment of MM and in July 2019 for the treatment of DLBCL, in September 2019 CLR 131 received Orphan Drug Designation from the European Union for Multiple Myeloma, in January 2020, the FDA granted Orphan Drug Designation for CLR 131 WM.
-The FDA granted Fast Track designation for CLR 131 WM and the European Union granted Orphan Drug Designation for CLR 131 WM.
-The FDA granted Fast Track designation for CLR 131 WM and the European Union granted Orphan Drug Designation for CLR 131 WM.
-The FDA granted Fast Track designation for CLR 131 WM and the European Union granted Orphan Drug Designation for CLR 131 WM.
-The FDA granted Fast Track designation for CLR 131 WM in May 2020.
+In December 2014, the FDA granted ODD for iopofosine for the treatment of MM.
+In 2018, the FDA granted ODD and RPDD for iopofosine for the treatment of neuroblastoma, rhabdomyosarcoma, Ewing's sarcoma and osteosarcoma.
+In May 2019, the FDA granted Fast Track designation for iopofosine for the treatment of MM and in July 2019 for the treatment of DLBCL.
+In September 2019 iopofosine received ODD from the European Union for MM.
+In December 2019, the FDA and the European Union each granted ODD for iopofosine for the treatment of LPL/WM.
+The FDA granted Fast Track designation for iopofosine for the treatment of r/r LPL and WM in May 2020.

-As the result of CLR 131's RPDD designation, Cellectar may be eligible to receive a priority review voucher (PRV) if the product receives approval for any of the treatment of neuroblastoma, rhabdomyosarcoma, Ewing's sarcoma or osteosarcoma.
-The FDA may award (PRVs) to sponsors of a RPDD that meet its specified criteria.
-The key criteria to receiving a priority review voucher is that the disease being treated is life-threatening and that it primarily effects individuals under the age of 18.
-Under this program, a sponsor who receives an approval for a drug or biologic for a rare pediatric disease can receive a PRV that can be redeemed to receive a priority review of a subsequent marketing application for a different product.
+As the result of iopofosine's RPDD designation, we may be eligible to receive a priority review voucher (PRV) if the product receives approval for any of the treatment of neuroblastoma, rhabdomyosarcoma, Ewing's sarcoma or osteosarcoma.
+The FDA may award PRV to sponsors of a product application for a RPDD that meet its specified criteria.
+The key criteria to receiving PRV is that the drug be approved for a rare pediatric disease and treat a serious or life-threatening manifestation of the disease or condition that primarily affects individuals under the age of 18.
+In order to receive a PRV, a sponsor must obtain approval of a "rare pediatric disease product application," which is a human drug application for prevention or treatment of a rare pediatric disease and which contains no active ingredient, including any ester or salt thereof, that has been approved by the FDA; is deemed eligible for priority review; is submitted under section 505(b)(1) of the Federal Food, Drug, and Cosmetic Act (FDCA) or section 351(a) of the Public Health Service Act (PHSA); relies on clinical data derived from studies examining a pediatric oppulation and dosages of the drug intended for that population; does not seek approval for a approval for a drug or biologic for a rare pediatric disease can receive a PRV that can be redeemed to receive a priority review of a subsequent marketing application for a different product.
 Additionally, the PRV's can be exchanged or sold to other companies so that the receiving company may use the voucher.
+Congress has only authorized the rare pediatric disease proirity review voucher program until September 30, 2024.
+However, if a drug candidate receives RPDD before September 30, 2024, it is eligible to receive a voucher if it is approved before September 30, 2026.